 3. Theoretical Models for Magmatter Bulk Density

-4.1.
-Model A: The First-Principles (Packed Nucleus) Model
+3.1.
+Model A: The First-Principles (Elementary Nucleus) Model

 This model represents the most extreme condensation scenario, positing that the profound asymmetry of forces (as discussed in Section 2) leads to a complete collapse of “orbital” empty space.
-Under this assumption, the effective volume of each atom in a condensed solid is determined solely by the physical size of its densely packed constituent monopoles within the nucleus.
+Under this assumption, the effective volume of each atom in a condensed solid is determined solely by the physical size of its elementary nucleus, packed with 100% efficiency.

 Assumptions: